Flint contractor agrees to settlement of lead contamination lawsuits

 LAN has repeatedly defended its work while under contract with Flint and denied responsibility, though it settled a lawsuit with four families in December, months after a jury couldn’t reach a verdict.

-An email seeking comment about the new settlement was sent to LAN.
+LAN said it couldn’t disclose terms of the new deal but was pleased to reach an agreement.

+“We believe this will finally bring closure for the state, plaintiffs and LAN,” attorney Wayne Mason said.
+“LAN maintains it was never responsible for any of the issues related to the Flint matter, and further litigation would not be productive for any party.”

-An attorney for Flint residents, Corey Stern, said he couldn’t comment on what LAN has agreed to pay.
+An attorney for Flint residents, Corey Stern, said he, too, couldn’t comment on what LAN has agreed to pay.
 He said the goal is to weave it into a larger, separate $626 million settlement between families and the state of Michigan.

 “So people can be paid once and this can be administered at the same time,” Stern said.